brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 Read or summarize this as a way of wrapping things up:

 +++ {.CalloutInformation}
 *Wielding the Scepter of Kings, you can feel the power of a great bloodline of royal sorcerers flowing through you.
-At your command, the magma churns, bubbles, and rises.
+At your command, the magma churns, bubbles,*
++++

++++ {.CalloutInformation}
+*and rises.
 You feel a malignant force from deep within the bowels of the island fighting against you with all its will, but its power is weakened by the shackles which keep it imprisoned.*

 *A shimmering barrier of force envelopes you and your companions as the magma surges upward, carrying you to the summit of the Dragon’s Maw and spilling forth over its edge.
 As the molten lava continues to flow, you harness the power of the scepter to direct its course, and it winds its way down the river that flows from the mountains, crawling inch-by-inch until it cascades into the Great Chasm like a fiery waterfall.
 More and more the lava piles high, filling the chasm completely, when a horrid cry billows forth from its depths, echoing across the island.*